karthikraja34/HRM/README.md

 PUT ROUTE
 http://localhost:1337/update

-*In this route, it uses username to search for records and used to change fields other than username* _This route needs username parameter as must and remaining paramaters as optional in which username cannot be changed_
+**In this route, it uses username to search for records and used to change fields other than username.**
+_This route needs username parameter as must and remaining paramaters are optional in which username cannot be changed_

 * Delete
 DELETE ROUTE